ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

 av.displayInit();
 av.recorded();
 ```
-An example binary *min*-heap, where a smaller value indicates a higher priority.
+An example binary heap, where a smaller value indicates a higher priority.
 The node containing the value "28" is highlighted, its parent has the value "17" and the children are "75" and "47".
 :::

+This tree can be stored in an array as shown in @fig:HeapArrayExample:

 ::: {.jsav-figure #fig:HeapArrayExample}
 ```